-On 6 November 2012, the European Commission approved the establishment of the bank guarantee scheme under EU state aid rules, and in June 2014, the European Commission announced that the fourth extension of the bank guarantee scheme until 31 December 2014 was in line with EU state aid rules (having confirmed the same in January 2013, July 2013 and December 2013).
-For more information, see "Risk Factors-Risks Relating to the Group's Business-The Bank is dependent on central bank (ECB and Emergency Liquidity Assistance (ELA)) funding for liquidity and difficulties in securing traditional sources of liquidity may affect the Group's ability to meet its financial obligations".
+On 6 November 2012, the European Commission approved the establishment of the bank guarantee scheme under EU state aid rules.
+In July 2015, the European Commission announced the sixth extension of the bank guarantee scheme until 31 December 2015.
+For more information, see "Risk Factors-Risks Relating to the Group's Business-The Bank is dependent on central bank (ECB and Emergency Liquidity Assistance ("ELA")) funding for liquidity and difficulties in securing traditional sources of liquidity may affect the Group's ability to meet its financial obligations".